A Metalanguage for Guarded Iteration: Monads for Effectful Guarded Iteration

 \begin{theorem} Let $\BBT$ be a strong monad on a distributive category~$\BC$.
-Then the following hold. \begin{enumerate} \item For every $W\in|\BC|$, $\BC[W]$ is distributive, and $\BBT$ \emph{coherently} extends to a strong monad over~$\BC[W]$: For every $k:W\to V$, the functor $\BC[k]$ strictly preserves the monad structure, i.e.\ if $\BBT^W$ and $\BBT^V$ denote the extensions of~$\BBT$ to $\BC[W]$ and $\BC[V]$ respectively, then $\BC[k]T^V=T^W\BC[k]$, and the pair consisting of $\BC[k]$ and the identity natural transformation on $\BC[k]T^V$ is a monad morphism.
-The same holds for the functors~$J^W$. \item If $\BBT$ is guarded, then so is its extension~$\BBT^W$ to~$\BC[W]$, with the same notion of guardedness (i.e.\ $\Hom_{\BC[W],\sigma}(X,T^WY)=\Hom_{\BC,\sigma}(W\times X,TY)$), and all functors $\BC[k]$, as well as the functors~$J^W$, preserve guardedness. \item If\/ $\BBT$ is guarded pre-iterative on $\BC$ then so is the extension of~$\BBT$ to~$\BC[W]$, under the same definition of guardedness and with iteration defined as strong iteration~\eqref{eq:iter_par}.
-If moreover~$\BBT$ satisfies \emph{uniformity}, then all functors~$\BC[k]$, as well as the functors~$J^W$, preserve iteration. \item If\/ $\BBT$ is guarded Elgot on $\BC$ then so is the extension of $\BBT$ to $\BC[W]$. \item If\/ $\BBT$ is guarded iterative then so is the extension of $\BBT$ to $\BC[W]$. \end{enumerate} \end{theorem} Moreover, we have partial converses to the above claims, which further justify the axioms and definitions regarding strength, specifically the \textbf{(str)} rule for guardedness, the definition of strong iteration, and the strength law for iteration.
+Then the following hold. \begin{enumerate} \item For every $W\in|\BC|$, $\ssl{\BC}{W}$ is distributive, and $\BBT$ \emph{coherently} extends to a strong monad over~$\ssl{\BC}{W}$: For every $k\c W\to V$, the functor $\ssl{\BC}{k}$ strictly preserves the monad structure, i.e.\ if $\BBT^W$ and $\BBT^V$ denote the extensions of~$\BBT$ to $\ssl{\BC}{W}$ and $\ssl{\BC}{V}$ respectively, then $(\ssl{\BC}{k})\comp T^V=T^W\ssl{\BC}{k}$, and the pair consisting of $\ssl{\BC}{k}$ and the identity natural transformation on $(\ssl{\BC}{k})\comp T^V$ is a monad morphism.
+The same holds for the functors~$J^W$. \item If $\BBT$ is guarded, then so is its extension~$\BBT^W$ to~$\ssl{\BC}{W}$, with the same notion of guardedness (i.e.\ $\Hom_{\ssl{\BC}{W},\sigma}(X,T^WY)=\Hom_{\BC,\sigma}(W\times X,TY)$), and all functors $\ssl{\BC}{k}$, as well as the functors~$J^W$, preserve guardedness. \item If\/ $\BBT$ is guarded pre-iterative on $\BC$ then so is the extension of~$\BBT$ to~$\ssl{\BC}{W}$, under the same definition of guardedness and with iteration defined as strong iteration~\eqref{eq:iter_par}.
+If moreover~$\BBT$ satisfies \emph{uniformity}, then all functors~$\ssl{\BC}{k}$, as well as the functors~$J^W$, preserve iteration. \item If\/ $\BBT$ is guarded Elgot on $\BC$ then so is the extension of $\BBT$ to $\ssl{\BC}{W}$. \item If\/ $\BBT$ is guarded iterative then so is the extension of $\BBT$ to $\ssl{\BC}{W}$. \end{enumerate} \end{theorem} Moreover, we have partial converses to the above claims, which further justify the axioms and definitions regarding strength, specifically the \textbf{(str)} rule for guardedness, the definition of strong iteration, and the strength law for iteration.
 Only for purposes of the statement and proof of the following theorem, we introduce notions of guardedness, guarded iterativity etc.\ for monads that are \emph{not} assumed to be strong; these are axiomatized in the expected way, i.e.\ by just removing the axioms and rules referring to strength.
 We designate these notions as \emph{weak}, and the standard versions as \emph{strong} for clarity.
-E.g.\ a \emph{weakly guarded monad} is a monad~$\BBT$ equipped with distinguished subsets $\Hom_\sigma(X,TY)$, indexed over summands~$\sigma:Y'\cpto Y$, that satify axioms~\textbf{(trv)}, \textbf{(sum)} and~\textbf{(cmp)}, and a \emph{strongly guarded monad} is a weakly guarded strong monad satisfying axiom~\textbf{(str)}. \begin{theorem} Let~$\BBT$ be a monad on~$\BC$. \begin{enumerate} \item If $\BBT$ extends coherently to monads~$\BBT^W$ on all~$\BC[W]$, in the sense that $\BC[k]T^V=T^W\BC[k]$ for every $k:W\to V$, then $\BBT$ is strong. \item If $\BBT$ is weakly guarded and strong, $\BBT^W$ is weakly guarded, and $J^W$ preserves guardedness, then $\Hom_{\BC[W],\sigma}(X,T^WY)\supseteq\Hom_{\BC,\sigma}(W\times X,TY)$. \item If $\BBT$ is weakly guarded and strong, and putting
+E.g.\ a \emph{weakly guarded monad} is a monad~$\BBT$ equipped with distinguished subsets $\Hom_\sigma(X,TY)$, indexed over summands~$\sigma\c Y'\cpto Y$, that satisfy axioms~\textbf{(trv)}, \textbf{(sum)} and~\textbf{(cmp)}, and a \emph{strongly guarded monad} is a weakly guarded strong monad satisfying axiom~\textbf{(str)}. \begin{theorem} Let~$\BBT$ be a monad on~$\BC$, and assume that $\BBT$ extends coherently to monads~$\BBT^W$ on all~$\ssl{\BC}{W}$, in the sense that $(\ssl{\BC}{k})\comp T^V=T^W\comp(\ssl{\BC}{k})$ for every $k\c W\to V$.
+Then the following hold \begin{enumerate} \item The monad $\BBT$ is strong.
+In fact, the construction of the strength and the opposite construction from Theorem~\ref{thm:context-comonad}.\ref{item:monad-extension} (which induces the~$\BBT^W$ from a given strength) are mutually inverse. \item If $\BBT$ is weakly guarded, $\BBT^W$ is weakly guarded, and $J^W$ preserves guardedness, then $\Hom_{\ssl{\BC}{W},\sigma}(X,T^WY)\supseteq\Hom_{\BC,\sigma}(W\times X,TY)$. \item If $\BBT$ is weakly guarded, and putting